jpak1203/baconlist/README.md

 1. as a user, I can post new links to media
 2. as a user, I can view other links other users share
 3. as a user, I can vote on media link
-4. as a user, I can be crowned a Bacon King
+4. as a user, I can go through different categories
-5. as a user, I can go through different categories
+5. as a user, I can comment on media links

 ## Research Topics
 - (6 points) User Authentication
   - I will use Passportjs for user authentication
-- (4 points) Perform client side form validation using a JavaScript library
-- (2 points) Tracking User Activity
-  - I will use D3.js to create a chart for user activity
-  - I have never used D3.js
-- (1 points) Mobile Compatibility
+- (2 points) Mobile Compatibility/CSS framework
   - I will be using Boostrap to make my web application mobile compatible
-  - Have had some experience with Bootsrap
-- (1 point) AngularJS
-  - Will research Angular 2 and try to implement it in my website